ToolJet/ToolJet/docs/versioned_docs/version-2.35.0/setup/docker.md

 </Tabs>

 ## Docker Backup
-To perform backup or restore.
-Follow the below steps:
+To perform backup or restore,  follow the below steps:

 1. Download the script:
 ```bash